 If you are trying to get out of debt, you may have started looking into different options.
 Credit counseling is a great option to give you assistance in dealing with debt, even debt consolidation.
 However, is debt consolidation free using such a company?
-Let’s take a look at the general industry as well as ACCC specifically for some answers.
+This option naturally comes with some advantages and disadvantages, so let’s take a look at the general industry as well as ACCC specifically for some answers.

 Is Debt Consolidation Free at a Credit Counseling Agency?